By Rachel Kaplan Hoffmann, M.D., M.S.Ed., and Keith Hoffmann, J.D.

 Peer Reviewed

 Antibiotic associated diarrhea is a common complication of antibiotic therapy, occurring in 5% to 39% of all patients receiving treatment.
-Nearly one third of these cases are attributed to …
+Nearly one third of these cases …

 By Richard E. Greene, MD